-By using direct deposit, you can have your Financial Aid or other student account refunds deposited directly into your checking account - any bank, anywhere - this saves an enormous amount of time and frustration.
+Students are required to complete direct deposit information to have Financial Aid or other student account refunds deposited directly into a checking account - any bank, anywhere.
 This is the same safe, secure process that is used to deposit payroll checks.
 Please be sure to keep your bank account information up to date in the MyPACK Portal.
 Failure to have current direct deposit information will delay your refund.

 This will not pay charges on your student account.
 This is for refunds ONLY!